ShimmiChristo/shimmin-blog-starter/content/players/gordon/index.md

 handicap: 12
 ---

-Coming in at the 2 spot in 2025 for Green, Gordon is looking to tear through the compitition.
+Coming in at the 2 spot in 2026 for Green, Gordon is looking to tear through the compitition, again.

 <br/>